Nikunj-Gupta/Presentations/README.md

 # Presentations
-This repository has research papers related to Machine Perception (Applied Machine Learning), some of which I have presented too.
+This repository has research papers related to Machine Learning and Deep Learning which I have presented in some seminar or reading group.
 You can find these papers and power point presentations in this repo.